croct-tech/plug-js/docs/quick-start.md

 user is a fraud
 ```

-Things get even more interesting when you realize that you can use the user context to apply machine learning models
+Things get even more interesting when you realize that you can use the user context to run machine learning models
 in real-time.
 We are working to support AI-powered evaluations like the following:

 ```